Skip to main content

 If you're thinking of a career as a helicopter pilot, it's strongly recommended that you consider taking a pilot Aptitude Assessment before you start training.

-You could also take a trial lesson with a flight school to make sure this is the right career for you.
+You could also do a trial lesson with a flight school to make sure this is the right career for you.

 Professional and industry bodies